 Secondary reserves are reserves that can convert to energy within 10 to 30 minutes.
-This includes the unloaded capacity of online generation that can be achieved according to the resource ramp rates in 10 to 30 minutes.
+This includes the unloaded capacity of online generation that can be achieved according to the resource ramp rates in 10 to

+30 minutes.
 It also includes offline resources that offer a time to start of less than 30 minutes but more than 10 minutes.
-Secondary reserves do not include pre-emergency or emergency demand response resources, even if they offer to start in less than 30 minutes.
+Secondary reserves do not include preemergency or emergency demand response resources, even if they offer to start in less than 30 minutes.
+Secondary reserves do not include exports that can be recalled in less than 30 minutes.

-As with the other reserve products, for most resources, PJM determines the MW available for secondary reserve based on energy offer parameters.
-Energy storage resources, hydroelectric resources, and demand response resources must specify their availability and MW separately.
-Online resources' secondary reserves are based on ramp rates and the lesser of the secondary reserve maximum or economic maximum parameters, as well as any cleared synchronized reserve.
-The use of the secondary reserve maximum output limit requires prior approval by PJM.
-Offline resources' secondary reserves are based on the time to start, which is the start-up time plus notification time, and any cleared nonsynchronized reserve.
-Certain resource types, including nuclear, wind, and solar units, are by default excluded from providing secondary reserves.
+As with the other reserve products, for most resources, PJM determines the MW available for secondary reserve based on energy offer parameters.89 Energy storage resources, hydroelectric resources, and demand response resources must specify their availability and MW separately.
+Online resources' secondary reserves are based on ramp rates and the lesser of the secondary reserve maximum or economic maximum parameters, as well as any cleared synchronized reserve.90 The use of the secondary reserve maximum output limit requires prior approval by PJM.91 Offline resources' secondary reserves are based on the time to start, which is the start-up time plus notification time, and any cleared nonsynchronized reserve.92 Certain resource types, including nuclear, wind, and solar units, are by default excluded from providing secondary reserves.

-Figure 10-29 shows the daily average total available secondary reserve in the first nine months of 2024.
-In the first nine months of 2024, the average real-time supply of secondary reserve was 21,791.9 MW.
+Figure 10-29 shows the daily average total available secondary reserve in 2024.
+In 2024, the average real-time supply of secondary reserve was 21,371.2 MW.

-Figure 10-29 Daily Average Available Secondary Reserve: January through September, 2024
+Figure 10-29 Daily Average Available Secondary Reserve: 2024

 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.2.1 Communication for Reserve Capability Limitation, Rev. 132 (Sept.
-1, 2024).
+"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.3 Reserve Market Resource Offer Structure, Rev. 133 (Dec.
+17, 2024).

 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.3 Reserve Market Resource Offer Structure, Rev. 132 (Sept.
-1, 2024).
+"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.5.1 Reserve Market Capability for Online Generation Resources, Rev. 133 (Dec.
+17, 2024).